Rarely does a game go by without Robert Lewandowski breaking some sort of record in Bayern Munich colours even now at the age of 33.

-A four-time winner of the Torjägerkanone award for the league's top goalscorer, here's an overview of the records the Polish start striker already has to his name:
+A six-time winner of the Torjägerkanone award for the league's top goalscorer, here's an overview of the records the Polish star striker already had to his name:

 - Named Best FIFA Men's Player in the world